Episodes

 Monday Mar 02, 2026

-Lee is joined this week by friends and fellow podcasters Matt and Vaughn to cover a film unfairly slotted into the Blaxploitation genre, and a film that was pressured out of the theatres by the FBI, and thought lost for years: Ivan Dixon's "The Spook Who Sat by the Door" (1973), based on the controversial 1969 novel of the same name by Sam Greenlee.
+Lee is joined this week by friends and fellow podcasters Matt and Vaughn to cover a film unfairly slotted into the Blaxploitation genre, and a film that was alleged to have been pressured out of the theatres by the FBI, and thought lost for years: Ivan Dixon's "The Spook Who Sat by the Door" (1973), based on the controversial 1969 novel of the same name by Sam Greenlee.
 The three white as snow hosts have a pretty good conversation about a very black film, that's politically far deeper and more angry than most other black films of the era.
 The hosts also talk about what they've watched as of late.
 Join the Cobras with us, and lets take down the white establishment!

 "The Spook Who Sat by the Door" IMDB